How do I fund the rest?

 Graduate PLUS loans are Federal Alternative loans for graduate or professional students that are taken out in the student's name, not the parents'.
 Under the PLUS Loan Program, graduate or professional students are eligible to borrow up to their Cost of Attendance minus any other financial assistance received.
 Students must be enrolled at least half-time and meet all of the other general eligibility requirements for the Federal Student Aid programs.
 In addition, the applicant cannot have an adverse credit history, generally with in the last 90 days.
-This loan has a fixed interest rate of 7.9%, and repayment begins after the loan has been fully disbursed; however, students can postpone payments while enrolled at least half-time.
-The default fee is 4%.
+This loan has a fixed interest rate of 6.41% and a 4.204% fee for loans disbursed after July 1, 2013, and 4.288% for loans with first disbursement after December 1, 2013, and repayment begins after the loan has been fully disbursed; however, students can postpone payments while enrolled at least half-time.

 Applicants for this loan are required to complete the Free Application for Federal Student Aid (FAFSA).
 They also must have applied, and the school must determine the student's annual loan maximum eligibility under, the Federal Subsidized and Unsubsidized Direct Loan Program before they may apply for a Graduate/Professional PLUS Loan.

-As a reminder, the Federal Direct Loan rate is 6.8% fixed, and the Graduate PLUS Loan rate is 7.9% fixed.
+As a reminder, the Federal Direct Loan rate is 5.41% fixed, and the Grad PLUS Loan rate is 6.41% fixed.

 To apply for a Graduate PLUS Loan, visit StudentLoans.gov and complete the MPN and application.